bonsai-rx/docs/README.md

 ### Standard formatting for operators and operator properties

-When referring to operators (also known as nodes in Bonsai), place operator names inside a pair of backticks and double stars (``**`Operator_name`**``) so that the node names render as bold text in code snippet formatting (i.e. **`CameraCapture`**).
+When referring to operators (also known as nodes in Bonsai), place them inside a pair of backticks  (`` 'Operator_name' ``) so that the node names render as in code snippet formatting (i.e. ``CameraCapture``).
+Link the name to the relevant documentation in the code base, using the [markdown syntax for xref in DocFX](https://dotnet.github.io/docfx/tutorial/links_and_cross_references.html).

-When referring to operator properties, simply place the operator property name inside a pair of backticks (`` `Operator_property_name` ``).
+When referring to operator properties, simply place the operator property name inside a pair of backticks (`` 'Operator_property_name' ``).

-For both operators and operator properties, link the name to the relevant documentation in the code base, using the [markdown syntax for xref in DocFX](https://dotnet.github.io/docfx/tutorial/links_and_cross_references.html).

-For example, the **`DigitalOutput`** node is part of the `Bonsai.Arduino` namespace/package, and contains a property called `PortName`.
+For example, the `DigitalOutput` node is part of the `Bonsai.Arduino` namespace/package, and contains a property called `PortName`.
 To reference this specific property you need to specify the full path to it including namespace, operator name and property name, like so: `xref:Bonsai.Arduino.DigitalOutput.PortName`.

 To find out the full path for any node, right-click on the operator of interest in Bonsai and select the option "Go to Definition" or hit F12.
 The xref will be the namespace + operator name + (optionally) property name.